Health and Wellbeing

 DRUGS AND MEDICATION AT SCHOOL

-- The container must be clearly labelled with your child's name, home group and name of medication.
+- The medication must be in original packaging clearly labelled with your child’s name, home group, name of medication, the dosage required and the time the medication needs to be administered.

-- Your child will then take the medication and medical practitioner's instructions to the First Aid room so that full details can be entered in the Medication Folder, the medical practitioner's instructions filed and the medication stored in the locked cupboard.
-If medication needs to be stored at less than 20 degrees, please place it in a small insulated container.
+- Student/parent is to bring the medication and the Medical Authority Form to the First Aid room/office at the start of the day so that full details can be entered in the Medication Folder, the Medical Authority Form filed and the medication stored in the locked cupboard or fridge as required.

 - Students are not to bring medication to school and keep in their bags and self administer because all medication and drugs are to be stored in the lockable cupboard to eliminate access by other students.
-Students are however, to carry their own asthma puffers.
+Students are however, to carry their own asthma puffers, diabetic medication.

 - Parents can come to the school and administer medication at 1pm if they would prefer to do it themselves.